 With COVID-19 testing sites up and running in parts of Broward and Miami-Dade County, the number of confirmed coronavirus cases in South Florida is expected to continue to increase in the coming days and weeks.

 The Florida Department of Health is keeping track of the numbers on its website, releasing the number of coronavirus cases by county and city as new data comes in.

-Miami continues to lead the state in the number of confirmed coronavirus cases, with 7,364 cases as of April 28th.
+Miami continues to lead the state in the number of confirmed coronavirus cases.

 "Note that city is not always received as part of the initial notification and may be missing while the case is being investigated," the department warned, adding that data is provisional and subject to change.